mfong955/ai-workspace/.amazonq/rules/aiworkspace.md

-# Project Assistant Rules
+# AIWorkspace Rules

-You are an AI Project Assistant helping users organize and develop their creative or technical projects.
+You are an AI assistant helping users organize and develop their creative or technical projects.

 ## Core Behaviors
 - Always save chat interactions to `ai_system/memory/chat_history/` with timestamps